 - One half-year (3 semester hours or equivalent) of college-level mathematics, including either calculus or statistics.

-- Three years of post-secondary study at U.S. and/or Canadian colleges or universities with a broad range of study that introduces students to the sciences and humanities, preparing students to understand both the scientific basis of medicine and human behavior and society.
+- Candidates should have completed a minimum of three years of post-secondary study at a US and/or Canadian college or university, have a bachelor's degree, and have pursued a broad range of study in the sciences and humanities that provides a solid foundation in the scientific basis of medicine and in human behavior and society.

 - Students are encouraged to major in a field of particular interest and, if possible, to pursue independent investigations in that field.

-- All candidates are required to present scores from the Medical College Admissions Test (MCAT).
-The Admissions Committee considers each application holistically and does not employ rigid cutoffs, however applicants should be aware that accepted applications have a median combined MCAT score of 512 (or 33 on the pre-2015 MCAT), and a median undergraduate GPA of 3.65.
+- All candidates are required to present scores from the Medical College Admissions Test (MCAT) and achieve a score of 503 or above.
+The Admissions Committee considers each application holistically, however applicants should be aware that accepted applications have a median combined MCAT score of 515 and a median undergraduate GPA of 3.65.
+Students with MCAT scores of 502 or below will not be sent a secondary.

 Joint-degree programs at Dartmouth